vinzdef/chil/README.md

    │◀────── already-sent ────────│                             │
 ```

-Four properties, which are the reason this exists as a library rather than as
+Four properties, which are the reason this exists as a library:
-forty lines you write yourself:

-- **The token is consumed on success only.** A dropped upload is retryable with
+- **The token is consumed on success only.** <br/> A dropped upload is retryable with
   the same code.
-This is the difference between a failed transfer and someone
-  queueing again for a fresh one.
-- **Claim, check and consume are three operations.** The requester's panel polls
+- **Claim, check and consume are three operations.**
-  `check`; if checking also claimed, the panel would take the code before the
-  person on the other device had used it.
-- **Spent tokens leave a tombstone.** A reload after a successful send says "it
+- **Spent tokens leave a tombstone.** <br/> So a sender can know the upload went fine after reloading that same URL (for a configurable amount of time).
-  arrived", not "your link is broken".
-- **The correlation id and the credential are different values.** `flow` is safe
+- **The correlation id and the credential are different values.** <br/> `flow` is safe
   to send to an analytics collector.
 The claimant id is not, and never leaves your
   origin.
 See [Privacy](#privacy).

 ## Use cases

-Always the same shape: a session that is already authenticated needs a file from
+A session **that is already authenticated or trusted** needs a file from
-a device that is not, and nobody wants to install an app or create an account to
+a device that is not.
-move it.

-- **Capture from a phone into a desktop session.** Someone at a workstation
+- **Capture from a phone into a desktop session.** <br/> Someone at a workstation
   needs a file taken right now.
 The phone opens a URL, sends one file, done.
-- **Counter and kiosk intake.** ID documents, proof of address, a signed form.
+- **Counter and kiosk intake.** <br/> ID documents, proof of address, a signed form.
   The customer uses their own phone; the teller's session receives it; the
-  customer never gets an account.
+  customer never needs an account.
-- **Field work against an existing ticket.** Files onto a work order or a claim
+- **Field work against an existing ticket.** <br/> Files onto a work order or a claim
   from whichever phone is on site, into a terminal someone else is logged into.
-- **Guest drop.** A one-time upload link to an outside party — contractor,
+- **Guest drop.** <bt/> A one-time upload link to an outside party: contractor,
-  client, applicant — that expires and cannot be reused.
+  client, applicant.
-- **Your own second device.** You are on a laptop and the file is on your phone.
+- **Your own second device.** <br/> You are on a laptop and the file is on your phone.
   No app, no emailing it to yourself.

-Not this: multi-device sync, a general file-transfer service, or resumable
+This is not: multi-device sync, a general file-transfer service, or resumable
 multi-gigabyte uploads.
 One file, one token, one direction.

 ## Install